- fDescribe demographic theories—Malthusian, cornucopian, zero population growth, and demographic transition theories

-Watch the following video about Malthus’ Essay on the Principle of Population to learn more about his theory.
+Watch the following video about Thomas Malthus’ view on population to learn more about his theory.

 Of course, this has not exactly happened.
 The human population has continued to grow well beyond Malthus’s predictions.
 So what happened?
 Why didn’t we die off?
 There are three reasons sociologists believe we are continuing to expand the population of our planet.
 First, technological increases in food production have increased both the amount and quality of calories we can produce per person.
 Second, human ingenuity has developed new medicine to curtail death from disease.
 Finally, the development and widespread use of contraception and other forms of family planning have decreased the speed at which our population increases.
 But what about the future?
 Some still believe Malthus was correct and that ample resources to support the earth’s population will soon run out.